chriswloftus/faaversion9/README.md

 # README

-Code for the CS31620 FAA (Feline Adoption Agency) app, version 7.
-In development, do not use.
+Code for the CS31620 FAA (Feline Adoption Agency) app, version 8.
+Do not use until complete

 This is a Kotlin project.

-This is version developed by students in workshop 17.
+This is version developed by students in workshop 18.

-This adds ViewModels to the UI and uses LiveData to obtain data from database queries when displaying the data.
+This version will focus on Gradle source sets and Android testing.